 After a German court ruled in 2015 that Uber services UberPop and UberBlack violate German transportation laws, the app’s expansion into the German market was slowed down dramatically.
 By forcing Uber to operate with certified drivers and vehicles, this German ruling hampered the business model that had allowed Uber to sweep through the American market.

-Uber currently only operates in six cities: Berlin, Cologne, Düsseldorf, Frankfurt, Hamburg and Munich, and has had to contend with stiff competition from well-established German companies such as Mytaxi, Taxi.de and door2door.
+Uber currently only operates in a few cities across Germany, including Berlin, Cologne, Düsseldorf, Frankfurt, Hamburg, Stuttgart and Munich, and has had to contend with stiff competition from well-established German companies such as Mytaxi, Taxi.de and door2door, as well as other international taxi apps like FreeNow.